Bulldog Tunnel: Construction

 In July 1898, McLean Bros commenced work on the longest tunnel in BC at the time.
 Three 80-hp steam boilers were shipped in to power the two air compressors supplying 14 drills.
 A full complement of employees did not arrive until October.
 However, a limited water supply allowed only one boiler to operate, restricting operations to four rock drills.
 By January 1899, only 400 ft of the 3004 ft tunnel had been completed.
 By April, the rail head was nearing the eastern portal of the tunnel.
 In June, when a brush fire reached the gunpowder magazine, workers fled to the safety of the tunnel.
 The explosion damaged several buildings, twisted the railway track, and felt like an earthquake at Brooklyn, 4 mi away.
 That same month, McLeans abandoned the project, while the tunnel was less than a third advanced.
 Replaced by Olaf Olsen, progress improved.
 By mid-summer, tracklayers had upgraded the temporary narrow gauge Bulldog switchback track with temporary standard gauge switchbacks.

 With Brooklyn largely deserted, the tunnel location provided the only viable commercial opportunities in the area.
 In August, a store was established.
 In September, two tunnellers were asphyxiated by toxic gases on entering too soon after blasting.
 That month, the hotel at the switchback summit closed, and mail carrier Frank Corte opened a hotel a half mile below the tunnel.
 Also, the Grand Forks–West Robson passenger service commenced.
 Immediate stations were Summit (renamed Farron) (Mile 36.8), Tunnel (West End) (Mile 44.3), Tunnel Summit (Mile 47.1), Tunnel (East End) (Mile 50.0), and Shields (Mile 60.2).

 The switchbacks took an hour to negotiate.
 In November, a westbound passenger train derailment on the switchback caused a three-hour delay.
 By that time, the tunnel had progressed 1280 ft from the west portal, and 1200 ft from the east portal.
 In December, an eastbound freight train wrecked, killing a freight hopper.
 At month end, the approaching tunnels met.
 In February 1900, the first train cleared the tunnel, passing 500 ft below the former switchback summit.
-No longer needing to spit the cars, the time saving for freight trains was far greater than the one hour gained by passenger trains.
+No longer needing to split the cars, the time saving for freight trains was far greater than the one hour gained by passenger trains.
 The next month, the Corte hotel closed.